Admissions Policies and Procedures

 Assessing credit for prior learning acknowledges that adults have life experiences which result in intellectual and professional development.
 Some of these experiences may result in learning outcomes parallel to outcomes of college-level coursework.

-Credits for documented learning (military, ACE or PONSI approved or by examination) may be earned without specific limits except that the major courses and designated core curriculum courses maybe restricted.
+Credits for documented learning (military, ACE or PONSI approved or by examination) may be earned without specific limits except that the major courses and designated core curriculum courses may be restricted.

-Students seeking credit for prior learning will typically enroll in EDX 210 Prior Learning Assessment course.
 Please contact the Online Programs office if you have questions about credit for prior learning.